VincentGuinaudeau/buddhabrot/README.md

 ## Algorithm

-The program launch one thread per actual thread available on the computer.
+The program launch one thread per actual thread available on the computer (on auto).

 For now, the program look at random point until it find `-s` points that escape the circle of radius 2 between `-m` and `-M` steps.

+I'm working on another approch bsed on a tree exploration.
+This is should accelerate the render (~ 10x from my initial tests).
+However, this need a good algorithm to select where to explore and where not to in order to have a good visual without filling the RAM with useless data.

-## Coming soon
+## Roadmap

  * more parameters
- * render of a specific part
+ * render of a specific part (already built-in, but no exposded)
  * fasters algorithms (ideas welcome)
+ * multi-os support
- * save and load of intermediate steps (useful to make several render with the same points)
+ * save and load of intermediate steps (useful to make several render with the same points, or to put more work on a already computed step)
  * blending renders to generate those colorufull images (aka Nebulabrot).